5 Tips for Slow Shutter Speed Photography

 Advertisement

 A long shutter shot can last for just a few seconds or be much longer.
 The light your camera catches will look very different based on that exposure time.
-Seek out inspiration online and try your own hand at light painting or nighttime urban photography!
+Seek out inspiration online and try your hand at light painting or night photography!

 Lots More Information